softwaresaved/international-survey-2022-deprecated/README.md

 python -m pip install -r requirements.txt
 ```

-Then change to the docs folder: `cd docs`.
 The survey analysis configuration is
 via environment variables.
 Use the following to set the environment variables on macOS and Linux.
 If you are on Windows, use the documentation linked [here](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/set_1).

 ```bash